 1.28" round LCD display module from WaveShare is a module with an embedded GC9A01 driver, 65K RGB colors, 240×240 Resolution and using SPI bus and interface.
 Minimizes required IO pins, supports controller boards like Raspberry Pi/Jetson Nano/Arduino/STM32 and comes with development resources, like examples for Raspberry Pi, Arduino and STM32.

-In this post, we are going to display sample pictures in our 1.28"round LCD Display Module for industrial control.
+In this post, you are going to display sample pictures in your 1.28” round LCD Display Module for industrial control.

 Serial Peripheral Interface (SPI) is an interface bus commonly used to send data between microcontrollers and small peripherals such as shift registers, sensor, and SD cards.
 It uses separate clock and data lines, along with a select line to choose the device you wish to talk to.
 In the picture below, you can see a single master and a single slave on a Serial Peripheral Interface (SPI) bus.

 1. First of all, connect your Raspberry Pi and 1.28" LCD module as shown in the picture below.

 2. Then, power up your Raspberry Pi and connect through Ethernet or HDMI.
 In our case, we are going to connect through SSH:

 3. Run the following command to enter the configuration page.